Lessee Information on COVID-19 Impacts

 Dear Airport Lessees,

 Many of you have reached out to County Airports regarding the payment of rent during these unprecedented times.
 We understand that the economy has suffered from the impacts of the COVID-19 pandemic and many of your businesses have been adversely impacted.
-In response, the San Diego County Board of Supervisors at the October 27, 2020 hearing further extended a moratorium on evictions and approved rent deferral measures to all County properties.
-Rent deferral is available for rents accruing March 4, 2020 through March 31, 2021.
-Lessees will have until July 31, 2021 to pay any deferred rents.
+In response, the San Diego County Board of Supervisors at the May 4, 2021 hearing further extended a moratorium on evictions and approved rent deferral measures to all County properties.
+Rent deferral is available for rents from March 4, 2020 through December 31, 2021.
+Lessees will have until December 31, 2026 to pay any deferred rents.
 This means that all County Airport tenants can apply for rent deferrals in accordance with the terms of the attached (1) March 24, 2020 Resolution with special emphasis on Item 3, and (2) April 7, 2020 Minute Order for Item #4.

 Loan programs are available from County and the city of Carlsbad.